ekenes/national-park-visits/README.md

 # national-park-visits

 This app allows you to explore visitation numbers to national parks 1905-2020.
-[View the live app](https://ekenes.github.io/national-park-visits/).
-Read about [how the app was built](https://www.esri.com/arcgis-blog/products/js-api-arcgis/mapping/inset-maps-for-the-web/) on the [ArcGIS Blog](https://www.esri.com/arcgis-blog/overview/).
+[View the live app](https://ekenes.github.io/national-park-visits/), and read about [how the app was built](https://www.esri.com/arcgis-blog/products/js-api-arcgis/mapping/inset-maps-for-the-web/) on the [ArcGIS Blog](https://www.esri.com/arcgis-blog/overview/).

 ## Build the app